LG lithium-ion solar battery

 How do solar batteries work?

-Solar batteries essentially work as a storage unit for excess solar power that’s been generated by photovoltaic (PV) panels.
-This works in a similar process to solar feed-in tariffs, wherein the energy generated by solar panels during daylight hours is first put to use in homes or businesses.
-However, instead of then sending any leftover solar energy back to the grid in exchange for a credit, any additional output is sent to a solar battery for use during evening hours when your solar panels are no longer generating energy.
+Solar batteries store excess solar power generated by solar photovoltaic (PV) panels.
+Instead of sending any unused solar energy back to the grid in exchange for a solar feed-in tariff (FiT), additional energy is saved for later, when your solar panels are no longer generating energy.

 How much does a solar battery cost?